cheesehary/vue-vd-validate/README.md

 ```

 ## Available Rules
+You may pass `parameter` as a second argument to rules.
+The parameter is a String concatenated to the rule by a colon.

+The format is `v-validate="'rule:parameter'"`.

 - **required**: `null`, `undefined`, `''` and `[]` will violate this rule.
 - **number**: The input must only consist of numbers.
 - **phone**: The input must be a valid phone number in China.
 - **identity**: The input must be a valid ID card number in China.
+- **email**: The input must be a valid email.
+- **length**: [parameter].
+The input length must be in valid length range.
+The parameter format is `'length:min-max'`.
+When there is no min or max restriction, just leave it blank. e.g. `length:-5` means that the max length is 5.

 ## Attributes
 Attributes affect the particular field that they have been applied to, with higher priority than global customization.